Existence, uniqueness and homogenization of nonlinear parabolic problems with dynamical boundary conditions in perforated media: Introduction and setting of the problem

 \section{Introduction and setting of the problem}

-Partial differential equations with dynamic boundary conditions have the main characteristic of involving the time derivative of the unknown on the boundary of the domain.
+Partial differential equations with dynamical boundary conditions have the main characteristic of involving the time derivative of the unknown on the boundary of the domain.
 Its use dates back at least to 1901 in the context of heat transfer in a solid in contact with a moving fluid.
-From the second half of the 20th century until today, they have been studied in many disciplines.
+From the second half of the 20th century until today, they have been studied in many disciplines (such as, diffusion phenomena in thermodynamics, phase-transition phenomena in material science, climate science, control theory and special flows in hydrodynamics).

+Several approaches have been used for these problems in a periodically perforated domain, like Homogenization Theory.
+Many recent papers in the literature have treated the homogenization of elliptic problems with nonlinear boundary conditions with prescribed growth.
+In particular, in Cioranescu {\it et al.} \cite{Ciora_Donato_Zaki}, the authors apply the periodic unfolding method in perforated domains to a class of elliptic problems with nonlinear conditions on the boundary of the holes.
+The homogenization of quasilinear elliptic problems in periodically perforated domains with nonlinear Robin boundary conditions has been considered in Cabarrubias and Donato \cite{Cabarrubias}, Chourabi and Donato \cite{Chourabi1,Chourabi2} and Donato {\it et al.} \cite{Donato_Monsurro_Raimondi}.

-Several approaches have been used for these problems in a periodically perforated domain, like the theory of Homogenization.
-For a linear model, the asymptotic behavior of the solution, when the size of the perforations tends to zero, is studied in Timofte \cite{Timofte}.
-But to our knowledge, there does not seem to be in the literature any study of the asymptotic behavior of the solution of nonlinear models associated to this kind of problems (up to the stochastic framework, see Wang and Duan \cite{Wang_Duan}).
+For linear parabolic problems with linear dynamical boundary conditions of {\it pure-reactive} type in periodically perforated domains, the asymptotic behavior of the solution, when the size of the perforations tends to zero, is studied in Timofte \cite{Timofte}.
+But to our knowledge, there does not seem to be in the literature any study of the asymptotic behavior of the solution of nonlinear parabolic models associated to nonlinear dynamical boundary conditions of {\it pure-reactive} type in periodically perforated domains (up to the stochastic framework, see Wang and Duan \cite{Wang_Duan}).

 Let us introduce the model we will be involved with in this paper.
 Let $\Omega$ be a bounded connected open set in $\mathbb{R}^N$ ($N\ge 2$), with smooth enough boundary $\partial \Omega$.
 Let $Y=[0,1]^N$ be the representative cell in $\mathbb{R}^N$ and $F$ an open subset of $Y$ with smooth enough boundary $\partial F$, such that $\bar F\subset Y$.
 We denote $Y^*=Y\setminus \bar F$.